facebook/react-devtools/shells/plain/Readme.md

 - the inspection target script is added to the iframe (from `/test/example/`)
 - the devtools backend is added to the iframe

-And yes, you can use this to inspect the inspector :) but you'll have to serve `index.html` through a web server (opening the file directly won't cut it).
+And yes, you can use this to inspect the inspector :) but you'll have either to enable file access for your browser's extension or to serve `index.html` through a web server.

 For example, using a well-known, simple node server: